+86 1510-529-7925 [email protected]

 Next, we will look at the lens.

 The lens is the most important investment you can make for your photography.
 Invest in glass, not cameras.
-When it comes to shooting concerts, you have two choices, primes and zooms.
-Primes are faster than zooms but zooms are more versatile.
+When it comes to shooting concerts, you have two choices: primes and zooms.
+Primes are faster than zooms, but zooms are more versatile.
 Versatility is the name of the game with regards to music photography.
-Invest your money into some zoom lens.
-You will need to cover three focal distances, firstly you need to cover the wide end for the stage shots, group shots, and crowd shots.
-Somewhere starting at the 16 to 18 mm on the full frame is best.
+Invest your money in some zoom lenses.
+You will need to cover three focal distances.
+Firstly, you need to cover the wide end for the stage shots, group shots, and crowd shots.
+Somewhere starting at 16 to 18 mm on a full frame is best.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1